kgweisman/kgweisman.github.io/publications.md

 [**email**: [kweisman at stanford](mailto:kweisman@stanford.edu)] [**twitter**: [@kgweisman](https://twitter.com/kgweisman)]

-I am a fifth-year Ph.D. student in the Department of Psychology at Stanford University, studying cognitive development and folk philosophy of mind.
+I am a Ph.D. candidate in the Department of Psychology at Stanford University, studying cognitive development and folk philosophy of mind.

 * [HOME]({{ kgweisman.github.io }}/index)
 * [ABOUT ME]({{ kgweisman.github.io }}/about)